 A recent study found that 33.9% of older adults (over 50) with MSK pain also have persistent anxiety issues and 22% have a persistent depression problem.
 Mental health also has an impact on a person’s ability to deal with an MSK problem.

 The PHE Fingertips tool identifies the level of anxiety and depression in those with MSK by ethnicity and deprivation - highlighting the links with inequalities.

 - all healthcare practitioners should consider how they can influence behaviour to improve MSK health as part of making every contact count (MECC)

-- raise awareness about the positive actions - such as strength and balance type activity - that individuals can take to look after their bones, muscles and joints across & during their life
+- raise awareness about the positive actions – such as strength and balance type activity – that individuals can take to look after their bones, muscles and joints across and during their life

 - provide information to enable individuals who may be at risk, or have developed early signs of an MSK disorder, to access appropriate help and support in a timely manner